seanKenkeremath/lords-and-lads/README.md

 # lords-ands-lads
-Rulebook for the Lords &amp; Lads stump variant
+Rulebook for the Lords &amp; Lads stump/hammerschlagen variant

 # Rules
 ## You will need:
+* At least 2 players
 * 1 stump
 * 1 hammer
 * 1 nail for each player.
 These nails must all be the same type
-* 3 nails to be placed in the center of the stump.
-These nails do not necessarily have to be the same
+* Ceiling(n/2 - 1) nails to be placed in the center of the stump when n is the number of players (7 players = 3 nails, 8 players = 4 nails, etc).
+These must also be the same type
-* Any number of players

 ## Setting up
 ### Nails
 Begin by hammering 1 nail for each player into the stump.
 All nails should be placed along the same ring of the stump.
 All nails should be hammered to an equal, agreed upon depth.
-Hammer the 3 center nails into the center of the stump to an agreed upon depth.
+Hammer the center nails into the center of the stump to the same depth.
 All players must stand around the stump by their nail.